 Other problems that need to be addressed with regular basic maintenance include if the system is low on a refrigerant charge.
 This means the heat pump system has a refrigerant leak and it needs to be repaired.
 The refrigerant leak must first be found and this is not a part of typical maintenance but a separate service that will normally have to be re-scheduled for a later time and can be costly because of the time and materials involved in finding and repairing a refrigerant leak in a heat pump system.
 There are the usual suspects with finding leaks in heat pump systems such as the shrader valves and a check of the accumulator.
 Sometimes the leak can be found quickly and other times it can take hours.
 The typical split system heat pump will have a line set running from the condenser to the air handler.
 These line sets usually run through chases and in the void of walls.
 There are cases where a nail punctured the line set and all the refrigerant leaked out.
 (See our video section for a video of a real life example of this problem).
 While these types of refrigerant leaks are unusual they do occur and can be costly to repair.

-Regular heat pump maintenance will save you a lot of money in the long run.
+Maintenance for Heat Pumps - Regular heat pump maintenance will save you a lot of money in the long run.

 Basic Maintenance for Heat Pumps